• Skip to primary navigation

 To Assemble the Crêpes:

-• Garnish crepes with whipped cream, ground cinnamon, powdered sugar, chocolate syrup and toasted pecans.
-Serve immediately.
+3. Garnish crepes with desired toppings and serve immediately.
 Refrigerate unused portions promptly.

 Notes